kittyyliu/BetBank/README.md

-# Criminal Record Management System Project
+# BetBank Project

 ## What will the application do?

-    The application will keep track of a list of criminals and their criminal record.
-It will let every police officer know when a criminal is released and also keeps track of different reports coming in
+    The application is meant to simulate a banking app, allowing users to check their account balance, deposit money, or withdraw money.
+Instead of it being for a regular bank account, it will be an account solely used for online sports betting with "fake money" or credits.

 The following information will be kept track of by the application:

-- Full name
-- Gender
+- Name
-- Age
+- Account ID
-- Nationality
+- Account balance
-- Type of offense
+- Deposits
-- Case Number
+- Withdrawals
-- Jail term
+- Previous transaction

 ## Who will use it?
-    It will be used by law enforcement/police officers.
-There will be an admin login option for police officers to add criminals or edit criminal profiles
+    It will be used by users aged 19+ who have a want to do sports betting without the risk of losing real money

 ## Why is this project of interest to me?
-    Before wanting to go into computer science, I was always extremely interested in true crime and law enforcement.
-    To this day, I still start every morning and end every day by listening to true crime podcasts.
-I am fascinated by anything crime related, and this project directly dives into the management system for criminals.
+    With the changes that COVID has brought, I have realized an increasing popularity in online gambling, espcially online sports betting.
+I have many friends who have gotten really into sports betting recently and as a result have lost a substantial amount of money.
+With this credit system, they will be able to keep track of how well their bets are doing and have fun without losing real money.

 ## User Stories

-- As a user, I want to be able to sign in as an admin
-- As a user, I want to be able to sign up as an admin
+- As a user, I want to be able to check my account balance
-- As a user, I want to be able to add an arbitrary number of criminal profile to a list of profiles
+- As a user, I want to be able to perform an arbitrary number of transactions from my account
-- As a user, I want to be able to edit someone's criminal record
+- As a user, I want to be able to withdraw money from my account
-- As a user, I want to be able to view all records of all criminals
+- As a user, I want to be able to see what my previous transaction was